cmu-delphi/covidcast/Python-packages/covidcast-py/docs/plot_examples.rst

     </video>

 Video frame rate and resolution are adjustable.
-Like the static maps, additional plotting keyword arguments can be provided.
+Like the static maps, additional plotting keyword arguments can be provided and are passed to :py:func:`covidcast.plot_choropleth`.

 >>> covidcast.animate(df,
 ...                   "test_plot2.mp4",